-Never thought you’d consider a pink kitchen splashback?
+Never thought you’d consider a glass kitchen splashback?
 Well, you might now!
-These square pink tiles add a whole lot of fun to your cooking space.
+A pink wallpaper adds a whole lot of fun to your cooking space.
 Pair them with brass tapware and white cabinetry for a soft feminine touch.

 21. Green tiles

 Why not be bold and opt for a pop of colour?
 This tiled green kitchen splashback is a stunning feature piece against the crisp white panelling and cabinetry in this home.
 Add a few plants around the kitchen and you’ve got a perfect oasis – voila!

 22. Spanish hand-painted tiles

 Tiny herringbone tiles can look adorable.
 Try an unfinished zigzag edge to add a touch of intrigue to your kitchen – it looks great against a white cement wall.

 If you didn’t know, zellige tiles are all the rage right now!
 Originating from Morocco, cute square-shaped tiles add texture and warmth to any room.
 Choose a simple white tile to add texture to a minimal kitchen or opt for something a little more colourful to create a feature splashback.

 Dark doesn’t always make a space feel cramped or small.
 In this case, it’s quite the opposite with black herringbone tiles paired with timber and brass accents to create a rich and luxuriously finished kitchen.

 26. Wooden kitchen splashback

 A wooden splashback is perfect for the person who wants to create an all-natural kitchen.
 The design is versatile and compliments both light or dark cabinetry and furniture.